 - Go to the immigration website and download the request for exemption document

-- Fill in the document
+- Fill out the document

 - They will ask you for your passport and your foreign resident card

 You want to live and study in Japan?
-However, without a work permit this dream seems impossible?
-You live in Japan, you have a student visa and you want to work and make some extra money?
+However, without a work permit this dream seems impossible? live in Japan, you have a student visa and you want to work and make some extra money?
 Here are some tips that could help you work in Japan during your studies.